Online Faculty in Criminal Justice

-Below are just a few of the University of New Haven faculty members that teach online in our Master’s in Criminal Justice.
+Below are several of the online criminal justice faculty members that teach graduate courses in our program.
 For a full listing of our faculty, visit our Lee College Faculty page.

 Ph.D.
 City University of New York Graduate Center